 (4) Refer to the DSSH for other crop insurance form requirements (such as point size of font, and so forth).
-The current DSSH can be found on the RMA website at: www.rma.usda.gov.
+The current DSSH can be found on the RMA website at www.rma.usda.gov.

-PART 2 POLICY INFORMATION
+PART 2: POLICY INFORMATION

-The AIP determines the insured has complied with all policy provisions of the insurance contract.
+The AIP is responsible for determining if the insured has complied with all policy provisions of the insurance contract.
 The Coarse Grains CP, which are to be considered in this determination include (but are not limited to):